 Using DMSO to prevent herpes outbreaks

 At the first sign of an outbreak (tingling sensation) apply to the nape of the neck (for sores around the mouth) or at the base of the spine (for genital herpes).
 Also apply it to the sores themselves.
 Repeat twice a day for a maximum of three consecutive days.
 This should prevent a full blown herpes outbreak.
-You can also apply to a full blown outbreak in exactly the same way to speed up the healing process and relive pain.
+If you already have a full-blown outbreak, apply as above to speed up the healing process and relive pain.

 For information on the relationship between iron and herpes outbreaks Click Here.